HiveRunner/HiveRunner/README.md

     </plugin>

+### Logging
+src/main/resources/log4j.properties confogures the log levels.
+Log level is default set to WARN.
+Some traces remain due to the fact that Hive logs to stdout.

 2. Look at the examples
 ----------
 Look at the [com.klarna.hiverunner.HelloHiveRunner](/src/test/java/com/klarna/hiverunner/HelloHiveRunner.java) reference test case to get a feeling for how a typical test case looks like.
 If you're put off by the verbosity of the annotations, there's always the possibility to use HiveShell in a more interactive mode.
 The [com.klarna.hiverunner.SerdeTest](/src/test/java/com/klarna/hiverunner/SerdeTest.java) adds a resources (test data) interactively with HiveShell instead of using annotations.